 The Senators sell pitcher Alex Carrasquel and shortstop Fred Vaughn to the White Sox.
 The Venezuelan right-hander rejects the deal, and signs a three-year contract to hurl in Jorge Pasquel's Mexican League, becoming the first major leaguer to jump to a team south of the border.

-Ted Turner is suspended for one year by Commissioner Bowie Kuhn due to tampering charges in the free-agency signing of Gary Matthews.
-The Braves' owner, an accomplished sailor, uses his free time to pursue another goal, winning the this year's America's Cup which he accomplishes in September.
+Ted Turner is suspended for one year by Commissioner Bowie Kuhn, due to tampering charges in the free-agency signing of Gary Matthews.
+The Braves owner, an accomplished sailor, uses his free time to pursue another goal, winning this year's America's Cup, which he will accomplish in September.

-Bill Veeck, the former owner of the Browns, White Sox and Indians, dies of cardiac arrest in Chicago.
-In addition to being well-known for his promotions and ideas, which included a pinch-hitting midget, an exploding scoreboard and putting players' names on the back of their uniforms, the innovative Hall of Famer is also responsible for breaking the color barrier in the American League signing Larry Doby to play for the Indians in 1947.
+Bill Veeck, the former owner of the Browns, White Sox, and Indians, dies of cardiac arrest in Chicago.
+In addition to being well-known for his promotions and ideas, which included a pinch-hitting midget, an exploding scoreboard, and putting players' names on the back of their uniforms, the innovative Hall of Famer is also responsible for breaking the color barrier in the American League, signing Larry Doby in 1947 to play for Cleveland.

 Former Cy Young Award winner Frank Viola signs with the Red Sox as a free agent.
 The southpaw, who will injure his arm and undergo 'Tommy John' surgery while in Boston, will post a 25-21 record during his three seasons with the team.

 The Red Sox sign free-agent hurler Jamie Moyer.
-The 33-year old southpaw will compile a 7-1 record for Boston before being traded in July to Seattle, where he will enjoy a pair of 20-game victory seasons en route to winning over 100 games during his 11-year tenure with the Mariners.
+The 33 year-old southpaw will compile a 7-1 record for Boston before being traded to Seattle in July for outfielder Darren Bragg, where he will enjoy a pair of 20-game victory seasons en route to winning over 100 games during his 11-year tenure with the Mariners.